Skip to Content

 This fruit tastes like marshmallow!

-This tour is aptly named Lima’s Ultimate Peruvian Food Tour because it has nine different stops!
-Not only will you see Lima’s food and drink scene, but you’ll also visit the city’s historic and cultural sites.
-This tour gives you a chance to fully immerse yourself in Lima’s rich culture, which made us truly fall in love with Peru!
+This tour is aptly named Lima’s Ultimate Peruvian Food Tour because it includes 15 different food and drink tastings!
+Not only will you experience Lima’s food and drink scene, but you’ll also visit many historic and cultural sites in Barranco as you walk from place to place with your guide.

-Before you really dive into the gastronomic side of this tour, you’ll enjoy Barranco’s cultural sites.
+In between all of the delicious tastings, you’ll get a tour of the trendy Barranco neighborhood, and enjoy cultural sights such as the Bridge of Sighs.
 While we were certainly here for a food tour, we really liked these additional activities.
 They help break up the eating portions so you can build up that appetite!

-Just around the corner is another delicious restaurant (I think we see a theme here) called Ayahuasca.
-Here, we tried lomo saltado.
-This is a typical Peruvian dish with marinated sirloin and grilled vegetables over french fries and rice.
+One of my favorite dishes I tried on this tour was causa rellena, which is a delicious layered potato casserole that I washed down with some Andean punch.
+I also loved the lomo saltado, a typical Peruvian dish with marinated sirloin and grilled vegetables over french fries and rice.
 It’s like the Peruvian version of poutine, so the Canadian side of me felt right at home!

 Downtown Lima on a walking tour